-Fontainebleau Nature Trail is a 1.7 mile lightly trafficked loop trail located near Ocean Springs, MS that features a river.
+Fontainebleau Nature Trail is a 1.7 mile lightly trafficked loop trail located near Ocean Springs, Mississippi that features a river.
 The trail is good for all skill levels and primarily used for hiking, walking, nature trips, and birding.

 This is a 3/4 mile long Loop Trail.
 There is a 1/2 mile out and back Forest Trail about halfway around the loop.
 The first 300 yards of the loop is wheelchair accessible and takes you as far as the first overlook on Davis Bayou.
 Mtn bikes can access with 1 area that you'll have to carry the bike.